Relativistic Lee Model and its Resolvent Analysis: Lee model in the Light-front Coordinates

 The scalar product between the coordinate and the conjugate momenta is

-where $x$ and $\xt$ are the longitudinal and the transverse coordinates; $p_u,p$ and $\pt$ are the light-front energy, the longitudinal and the transverse momenta, respectively.
+where $p_u,p$ and $\pt$ are the light-front energy, the longitudinal and the transverse momenta, respectively.
 Note that we have down indices for momentum variables, as it is more convenient to do so in the oblique formalism.
-Quantization of a scalar field in this coordinate system is reviewed in detail in our recent work \cite{turgut2018attractive}, since the present work is fairly technical (and long), for the sake of brevity, we refer to this work for all the details and just give the result.
+We state the following results without computations and for the details, refer to our recent work \cite{turgut2018attractive} where quantization of a scalar field is reviewed in detail.
 In the light-front (equal-time) formulation, the bosonic field operator has the expansion in terms of creation and annihilation operators,

-Note that the longitudinal momentum $p$ only runs through positive values.
-For the Lee model, the Hamiltonian can be written as sum of the free and the interaction terms: \bb H=H_0+\mu \frac{1 - \sigma_3}{2} +H_I \ee Here $\mu$ refers to the energy difference between the up and down states of the fixed system, as we will see below the bare value must be fine tuned in order to cancel a divergence and then we reach to the physical value.
-The free Hamiltonian for the bosonic field is